-14. Admissions
+12. Admissions

-The Academy aims to meet the needs of any pupil whose parent(s) wish to register him/her at the Academy as long as a place is available and the admissions criteria fulfilled.
-No pupil will be refused admission solely on the grounds that he or she has SEN or a Disability.
-However, where he or she is the subject of a "Statement of Special Educational Need" or an "Education, Health and Care Plan" and it is proposed that the Academy is named in that Statement or EHC Plan, the Academy may make representations to the local authority that placement at the Academy is incompatible with the efficient education of others, or the efficient use of resources, and no reasonable steps may be made to secure compatibility.
+Each Academy aims to meet the needs of any children whose parent(s) wish to register him/her at the Academy as long as a place is available, and the admissions criteria fulfilled.
+No child will be refused admission solely on the grounds that he or she has SEN or a Disability.
+However, where he or she is the subject of a "Statement of Special Educational Need" or an "Education, Health and Care Plan" and it is proposed that the Academy is named in that Statement or EHC Plan, the Academy may, where relevant make representations to the local authority that placement at the Academy is incompatible with the efficient education of others, or the efficient use of resources, and no reasonable steps may be made to secure compatibility.

-15. Transitions
+13. Transitions